Online Quiz and Exam Security Tools

 The following tools are available in Canvas to provide secure online quizzes, tests, and exams to students.

 - Respondus Lockdown Browser

 - Respondus Monitor (requires authorization before use)

 Students should use a wired ethernet connection during high-stakes online exams.
 A poor internet connection can prevent students from completing quizzes and exams in Canvas.
 We DO NOT recommend students take online quizzes and exams using mobile hot spots, nor public or unsecured networks as these connections are unreliable.
 See our help page for more information about internet connectivity issues.

-Proctorio is available in Canvas and works by locking the student’s screen so only the quiz is visible.
+Proctorio works by locking the student’s screen so only the quiz in Canvas is visible.
 Students cannot access other applications or websites, nor perform actions like print, copy, or close the quiz until it is submitted for grading.
 Additionally, Proctorio uses the students’ video camera and microphone to track movements and actions to ensure that the student is alone, focuses on the exam, doesn’t access other devices, and does not leave the room or do anything suspicious.
 Proctorio offers users 24×7 support.

 Respondus Lockdown Browser

 LockDown Browser is a web browser that locks down the testing environment in Canvas.
 When students use LockDown Browser they are unable to print, copy, visit other websites, access other applications, or close the quiz or exam until it is submitted for grading.
 When a Canvas quiz or exam requires LockDown Browser it cannot be accessed by standard browsers.

 Faculty may consider using Lockdown Browser in conjunction with Zoom to track student movements.
 See the sections below on Zoom + Respondus Lockdown Browser for more details.